rob-derosa/CustomVisionHack/guide/backend_guide.md

 1. Click on the __Browse__ tab and search for __CustomVision__
 1. Select the __Microsoft.Cognitive.CustomVision.Prediction__ and change the version dropdown to v1.0.0 and click __Install__
 1. Select the __Microsoft.Cognitive.CustomVision.Training__ and change the version dropdown to v1.0.0 and click __Install__
-1. In MakePrediction.cs, replace the code within the `try` clause with the code in [this gist](https://gist.github.com/rob-derosa/07952c26d0bc7e78b974cae5ddec1485)
+1. In `MakePrediction.cs`, replace the code within the `try` clause with the code in [this gist](https://gist.github.com/rob-derosa/07952c26d0bc7e78b974cae5ddec1485)
 1. Add the missing using statements
 1. Add your project ID and training key to lines 30 and 31
    1. To get your custom vision project ID and training key, go to your project at http://customvision.ai